ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 These are the major changes in this version of the rules

+* You gain hero points not from showing up, or roleplaying, but from failed rolls or flaws - learning by experience.
 * Moved the Degree of Victory to an Appendix.
 We now recommend that the GM just uses victory and defeat and adjudicates a suitable bonus or penalty if needed.
 * Added ranks to codify the +3, +6, +9, ... progression used throughout.
 * For Degree of Victory, clarified that contest results are only reciprocal between PCs.
 When the contest is against a resistance set by the GM, the results indicate whether the PC gains the prize, and the GM narrates the result for the resistance based on this.